-This is the third annual report of the ADEPT Committee.
-It summarises the work of the Committee in 2022 and the scope of that work in comparison to activities in 2021.
+This is the fourth annual report of the ADEPT Committee.
+It summarises the work of the Committee in 2023 and the scope of that work in comparison to activities in 2022.

-During the 2022 reporting period, the Committee received and approved 14 research protocols, of which all were new submissions.
+During the 2023 reporting period, the Committee received and approved 9 research protocols, of which all were new submissions.

-The mean (median) duration of protocol review in 2022 was 8 (6) working days, is a decrease compared with the mean (median) times of 16 (16) working days for 23 protocols in 2021.
-The average review times in 2022 were lower than in 2021 and is just within the Committee's 15-working-day target.
+The mean (median) duration of protocol review in 2023 was 8 (7) working days, similar to the mean (median) times of 8 (6) working days for 14 protocols in 2022.
+The average review times in 2023 were similar than in 2022 and is within the Committee's 20-working-day target.

-Just over half of the protocols approved by ADEPT in 2022 were for academic studies (57%).
-Respiratory medicine was the therapy area of greatest research interest in both 2022 and 2021 (focus of 64% and 61% of protocols, respectively).
-Asthma continued to be the most commonly researched condition in 2022, featured in almost 36% of protocols in 2022 and 40% in 2021.
-In 2022, non-respiratory study protocols featured studies of neurology, gastroenterology, reproductive and genetic/rare disease conditions.
+Two thirds of the protocols approved by ADEPT in 2023 were for academic studies (67%).
+Respiratory medicine was the therapy area of greatest research interest in both 2023 and 2022 (focus of 100% and 64% of protocols, respectively).
+COPD was the most commonly researched condition in 2023, featured in almost 44% of protocols in 2023 compared to only 14% in 2022.
+In 2023, there were no non-respiratory study protocols.

-Protocols submitted in 2022 covered a diverse range of research topics and study designs, as was the case in 2021.
-In both years, submissions featured epidemiology, effectiveness, prescribing patterns, and prognostic/predictive modelling, but 1 protocol approved by ADEPT in 2022 were for studies relating to surveys.
-In 2021, additional study types were quality standards, descriptive analysis, expert opinion and matched case control study.
+Protocols submitted in 2023 covered a diverse range of research topics and study designs, as was the case in 2022.
+In both years, submissions featured epidemiology, effectiveness, prescribing patterns, and prognostic/predictive modelling, but 1 protocol approved by ADEPT in 2022 was for a study relating to surveys.

 Appendix 1.
-ADEPT Committee Members, 2022
+ADEPT Committee Members, 2023